TheJacksonLaboratory/diachromatic/docs/mapping.rst

 step.
 Inward pointing read pairs for which d\ :sub:`u` is smaller than the user defined threshold T1\ :sub:`max` are categorized as un-ligated pairs.
+Furthermore, inward pointing read pairs that map to the same digest are categorized as un-ligated pairs.

 Sizes of self-ligated fragments